projector-cli/projector-cli/docs/commands.md

   -h, --help          display help for command

 Commands:
-  template            Discover and use templates from the code-with engineering
+  template            Discover and use templates from the code-with engineering playbook add [options]       Add a playbook. deselect [options]  Deselect a playbook. remove [options]    Remove a playbook. select [options]    Select a playbook.
-                      playbook
-  select [options]    Select a playbook. deselect [options]  Deselect a playbook.
 ```
 ## `pjr playbook template`